jSwords91/ops/README.md

-# ops
+# Ops...
-Ops of various kinds
+"Ops" of various kinds